sammuelyee/docs/cartodb-editor.md

 Choose the size of your markers.

 - **Threshold**
-Set the transparency of the heat map markers.
+Set the transparency of the heatmap markers.

 - **Animated**
-Activate this slider to turn your temporal data into a linear torque animation.
+Activate this slider to turn your temporal data into a linear Torque animation.

 Torque maps also have [Torque CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) options to further customize the look of your map.